Platform

 Source

-The known baseline a session starts from, such as a repository, snapshot, template, or another content root.
+The baseline a session starts from, such as a repository, snapshot, template, or another content root.

 Fork

-A clean split from an existing session when proposals or actors need to diverge safely.
+A safe branch from an existing session when people or agents need to explore different directions.

 Checkpoint